 Birds, in general, do not urinate the same way as humans or other creatures.
 They excrete their urine differently.
 Liquid excretions are seldom found in their space.
 In fact, it’s never separated from their poop.

-Birds follow a different excretory release process mainly because they do not have a urinary bladder.
+Birds have a different excretory process mainly because they lack a urinary bladder.
 What they have are the kidneys that serve as the main character or the base of their excretory system.

-Their kidneys are essential as damage to these crucial parts can be lethal and cause death to your flock.
+Their kidneys are vital; damage to these crucial organs can be fatal for your flock.
 The kidneys have three duties to fulfill in your chickens’ bodies.

-- Sustaining the water levels in your chicken’s body – Maintaining a healthy water level in your chickens is essential to keep them from being dehydrated.
-Dehydration is deadly to chickens too.
-Losing so many electrolytes is fatal to your chickens.
+• Sustaining the water levels in your chicken’s body – Maintaining a healthy water level in your chickens is essential to keep them from being dehydrated.

-- Removing Metabolic Waste from your chickens’ bodies – These are elements that are left after the metabolic processes in your chicken’s body.
-These elements are not in use and cannot be used by your chickens, therefore, the need for their excretion.
-Some metabolic wastes include nitrogen compounds, phosphates, CO2, water, sulfates, etc.
+• Removing Metabolic Waste from your chickens’ bodies – Some metabolic wastes include nitrogen compounds, phosphates, CO2, water, sulfates, etc.

 Chicken’s Excretory System